Swayam29082004/Airbnb/README.md

 └── schema.js                    # Joi validation schemas
 ```

-## ✅ Future Enhancements
-- 🌐 **Google Maps API for Geolocation**
-  Integrate Google Maps to display and select listing locations.
-- 📸 **Image Upload with Cloudinary Integration**
-  Allow users to upload listing images using Cloudinary's image hosting service.
-- 🌟 **Ratings System**
-  Implement a star-based rating system for listings and reviews.
-- 📅 **Booking Calendar**
-  Add calendar support to book or reserve dates for listings.
-- 🧪 **Test Coverage with Jest or Mocha**
-  Ensure application reliability and functionality through unit and integration testing.

 ## 📝 License
 |  This project is licensed under the MIT License - see the LICENSE file for details.|